 Disinfection removes bacteria, viruses, and other bugs and is sometimes considered the same as “decontamination”.
 Decontamination, however, may also include the removal of noxious toxins and could pertain to the elimination of chemicals or radiation.
 The removal of non-living toxins like radiation from a surface would, therefore, be decontamination but not necessarily disinfection.

 While disinfectants kill bacteria and viruses on the surface of non-living tissue, “antiseptics” kill microbes on living tissue surfaces.
-Examples of antiseptics include Betadine, Chlorhexidine (Hibiclens), Iodine, and Benzalkonium Chloride (BZK).
+Examples of antiseptics include Betadine, Chlorhexidine (Hibiclens), Iodine, and Benzalkonium Chloride (BZK), and peroxide.

 “Antibiotics” are able to destroy certain microorganisms that live inside the human body.
 These include drugs such as Amoxicillin, Doxycycline, Metronidazole, and many others.